Andrey-Kosov/Projects/README.md

+# Data Science projects

-# Here are the projects that I completed during the course of the Yandex Practicum on the Data Science program
+## Here are the projects that I completed during the course of the Yandex Practicum on the Data Science program

 #### **All projects are done in Python in Jupyter Notebook.**